Marshall T. Meyer Rabbinic Fellowship

 Grace Gleason

-Grace Gleason is a rabbinical student at the Jewish Theological Seminary.
+Rabbi Grace Gleason is the rabbi of Beth David in Greensboro, North Carolina.
+She received her ordination as well as a master’s degree from the Jewish Theological Seminary.
 Prior to rabbinical school, she pursued her love of Talmud at SVARA: A Traditionally Radical Yeshiva, Yeshivat Hadar, and the Pardes Institute of Jewish Studies.
 She served in many settings as a teacher and prayer leader, including as a fellow at Mishkan Chicago.
 Originally from Chicago, she completed her B.A. in interdisciplinary studies at the University of Chicago in 2014.
-In her free time she likes to sing, dance, and explore the city by bike.

 Deborah Sacks Mintz